Jinshari Vol.49

 Pinching – Maintaining a Bonsai’s Beautiful Form

 The technique of bud pinching was researched and established by the first-generation owner of Fuyo-en Bonsai Garden in the Omiya Bonsai Village, Fusazo Takeyama.
 He is famous as a master of deciduous bonsai.
-By experimented with where and when to pinch through trial and error.
-Before this technique was established, the growth of the tree was suppressed by first waiting for a branch to fully grow, cutting it down to its base, and then letting a new bud grow.
+He developed the technique through experimentation, testing where and when to pinch the bonsai through experimentation.
+Prior to this, the growth of the tree was suppressed by first waiting for a branch to fully grow, cutting it down to its base, and then letting a new bud grow.
 However, this method resulted in clumps at the tips of branches branch tips, so according to Fuyo-en Bonsai Garden, Mr Fusazo began research into how to create delicate twigs,

-Eventually, this bud pinching technique spread amongst fellow bonsai artists and bonsai enthusiasts due to the good reputation gained by the shape of the branches of bonsai that had been pinched.
+Eventually, this bud-pinching technique spread amongst fellow bonsai artists and enthusiasts due to the good reputation gained by the shape of the branches of bonsai that had been pinched.
 It was also explained in bonsai handbooks and has now become a common technique used on a variety of tree species.
-The development of cultivation techniques has been developed through the efforts of our predecessors.
-Even today, new cultivation methods are still being tried and tested, leading to even better techniques are being developed all the time.
+Cultivation techniques have been developed through the efforts of our predecessors.
+Even today, new cultivation methods are still being tried and tested, leading to even better techniques being developed frequently.

 Supporter Reporter